microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 matrix.
 Meaning if the array is an i32 array, and the matrix is i8, the Offset and Stride are in terms of 8-bit elements.

-The offset value must be 128-byte aligned from the base offset, and the stride must be 16-byte aligned.
+The `Offset` must be 4-byte aligned, and `Stride` value must be a multiple of 4 bytes.
+Performance may be better if the `Offset` is 16-byte aligned and `Stride` is a multiple of 16 bytes.

 Validation rules will enforce that:
 * The output matrix scope must be `Wave` or `ThreadGroup`